dqj1998/fido2-node/README.md

 # Troubleshoot
 ## AxiosError at booting when opened FIDO_CONFORMANCE_TEST=1
-This is caused by expired MDS3 BLOB download url in config-fido-conformance.json
+This is caused by expired MDS3 BLOB download url in config-fido-conformance.json.
+Create new URL by click 'MDS3 TEST SERVER' button on FIDO Conformance test tool FIDO2 screen.

+## Fetch failed when opened FIDO_CONFORMANCE_TEST=1
+Click 'allow connection to untrusted ssl servers' in MENU->Advanced config on FIDO Conformance test tool FIDO2 screen.